Solan, August 9

 Prof Shruti Bedi, Panjab University, Chandigarh, and Adv Dr Deepak Jindal, Advocate Punjab and Haryana High Court, highlighted the problem of pendency of Criminal litigation during the pandemic.
 A total of 67,279 cases are pending with the Supreme Court of India and a whopping 57.53 lakh in the High Courts.
 Subordinate courts are sitting on 3.81 crore cases.
 The session was moderated by Ms Swati Soni.

-Prof Balram K Gupta, Director, Judicial Academy, Chandigarh, and Prof Kamaljeet Singh, Vice Chancellor, MLU Cuttack, were present at the valedictory and gave valuable insights into the light of Supreme Court judgements.
-Prof PK Khosla, Chancellor Shoolini University and Prof Atul Khosla, Vice Chancellor, Shoolini University, were chief guests for valedictory and thanked the speakers and various resource persons of the FDP.
+Prof Balram K Gupta, the Director, Judicial Academy, Chandigarh, and Prof Kamaljeet Singh, Vice-Chancellor, MLU Cuttack, were present at the valedictory and gave valuable insights into the light of Supreme Court judgements.
+Prof PK Khosla, Chancellor Shoolini University and Prof Atul Khosla, Vice-Chancellor, Shoolini University, were chief guests for valedictory and thanked the speakers and various resource persons of the FDP.

-Convener of the FDP, Prof (Dr) Nandan Sharma, said about 70 academicians from reputed universities participated in the FDP.
-The programme was conducted with an objective to delve, deliberate and generate awareness among the teaching professionals.
+Convener of the FDP, Prof (Dr) Nandan Sharma, said about 70 academicians from reputed universities participated in the Faculty Development Programme.
+The programme was conducted with an objective to delve into, deliberate and generate awareness among the teaching professionals.
 He also thanked his team for the successful completion of the FDP.